 The written exam needs to be passed (5 out to 10) If you pass the written exam, the final mark is obtained by adding the two previous components (A + B).

-If the student chooses not to make continuous assessment, the student will have the highest score of the written exam (7 maximum) and he / she would need to get a 5 out of 7 in this examination to pass the course.
+If the student chooses not to make continuous assessment, the student will have the highest score of the written exam (6 maximum).